mapmanager/oligo-analysis/readme.md

  - [done] make oligoAnalysis a package

  - make oligoanalysis a napari plugin

+#### Nov 4, 2022

+ - [done] make dark interface with qdarkstyle (see pymapmanager)
+ - [done] reduce font size (see pymapmanager)
+ - fix contrast slider signal/slot
+    when oligointerface  gets slot contrast changed, check selected layer name and that it is an image layer and directly call layer.contrast_limits = [min, max]
+ - when making oligoanalysis dataframe, pass entire df (all columns) and use hide() api to hide columns. goal is to get copy() to copy entire dataframe
+ - in napari viewer, on edit 'accept', actually set oligo analysis label df
+ - [done] on file selection, set gaussian sigma
+ - implement 'set folder'
+ - expand loaded file types.
+Right now we only do czi.
+Whatever we load, we need to know the number of channels

+ - [done] in napari-layer-table, add api to set font size

+ - [hard] if we have a cellpose model, run the model of merged rgb

+ - rename repo to 'dapi-ring-analysis'.
+This is more general purpose than oligo

 ## As of Oct-31-2022, these are the installed python packages